UnrivalledSwan/Course3-Project/CodeBook.md

----
-title: "CodeBook"
-author: "Andy Sullivan"
-date: "1/14/2020"
-output: html_document
----
+# Code Book

 ## Introduction

-This Code book explains the data in Summary.csv.
-Summary.csv is a comma separated value file.
+This Code book explains the data in Summary.txt.
+Summary.txt is a text file where the fields are separated by spaces.
 There are 180 rows in the file.

 ## Identifiers